 The best way to find affordable train ticket prices is to book your ticket in advance and search for travel times during off-peak hours.
 There is a website for the National Rail Service, which should provide you with up to date prices and schedules.

 For budget travelers, the most affordable way to get around England is by using buses.
 Megabus is the most popular company, which services routes all throughout the country.
 With fares starting at $2 US dollars and increasing up to $20 US dollars, you can save quite a bit of money if you can’t find a good deal on off-peak hour train tickets.

-Taxis are another local transportation method that are very convenient.
-But using taxis all the time will add significant costs to your spending budget.
-Most taxis are very expensive and traveling one mile in distance will cost about $8 US dollars.
-During peak travel hours, the taxi fares may be even higher.
+Taxis are another local transportation method that is very convenient.
+Using taxis all the time will add significant costs to your spending budget.
+Most taxis are very expensive, and traveling one mile in distance will cost about $8 US dollars.
+During peak travel hours, taxi fares may be even higher.

-Finally, car rentals are an affordable option for some travelers and most rental options will cost about $45 US dollars for a week of service.
-But gas is expensive and costs about $5 US dollars per gallon, so be wary of longer journey where costs begin to add up.
+Finally, car rentals are an affordable option for some travelers, and most rental options will cost about $45 US dollars for a week of service.
+However, gas is expensive and costs about $5 US dollars per gallon, so be wary of a longer journey where costs begin to add up.

 Top Cities to Visit

 London is by far the most visited city in England, but there are a few other gems tucked throughout the land too.
 With plenty of places to hop to and explore, here are the top city destinations in England.

 Beyond the icons, London is also known for its diversity, lively personality, and numerous attractions.
 It’s also here that you can easily hop in and out of history as you explore the art, architecture, and cuisine of London.